nus-cs1010/2324-s1/docs/vim-setup.md

 cp -r ~cs1010/.vim/* ~/.vim
 ```

 You can test out the different color schemes according to the [instructions](vim-plugins.md) to check if you have set up the plugins correctly.
+The default CS1010 `.vimrc` uses the `molokai` color schemes.